renato-albuquerque/pugnator-team/README.md

-# Website Scuderia PUGNATOR
+# Website Scuderia PUGNATOR | Season 2024

-*** Season 2024, new team, project will be updated | IN PROGRESS ***
+Website for Pugnator Scuderia updated for the 2024 season.
+New Team in action!

+"Mobile First" project, responsive, developed with HTML, CSS and JavaScript.
+Updated in December/2023.

 Freelance project developed for the Scuderia PUGNATOR.
 It participates in a competition at an international level, which is managed by the FIA (International Automobile Federation) and applied in Maranhão by the SESI education network.
 PUGNATOR represents the SESI/FIEMA System within the competition.
-Project "Mobile First" developed in July/2023.

 ## Table of contents